 Offered advice or flattery to another person rather than being truly present with their sharing?

-What could be a moment of openness and sharing, where the boundaries between self and other evaporate into the vast sky of Being, instead turns into a gaping chasm of separation.
+What could be a moment of openness and sharing, where the boundaries between self and other evaporate into the vast sky of Being, instead turns into a canyon of separation.
 Of course, advice and soothing words have their place, but I feel if we are truly listening, we will find they are useful far less than they are said.
 Often they lead me to feeling misunderstood at a time when I am vulnerable.

 Many spiritual teachers, therapists, and others have commented on how these responses come from a desire to relieve our own discomfort, and I feel this is true.
 Because we can’t sit with our own pain, we can’t do so for others.